slow-codex/contact-card-template/README.md

 1. Download the given code as a zip or the full main branch.

-2. Downloading and Installing any Code Editor for a simple edit of the database:
+2. Downloading and Instal any Code Editor for a simple edit of the database:

 | **Code Editor** | **Link** 	|
 |-	|-	|